 Regional planning priorities are a very important part of the UPWP development process.
 The Work Program is defined, in part, as a strategic set of duties and activities that is centered around the Long Range Plan, the TIP, and various other planning products that stem from these documents, such as corridor studies, land use and transportation studies, multimodal studies, transportation system management plans and studies, air quality research, freight and truck issues, safety measure and subsequent studies, and others.
 All of these are viewed from both an MTPO area perspective as well as a regional perspective that includes all of the adjacent MTPOs, RPOs, PDCs, and member jurisdictions.

-Pertaining to regional priorities, more specific tasks and resulting products will continue to center around safety - reducing accident numbers and rates, economic development - opening up land and areas for industrial and commercial growth, moving traffic along major arterials in a more efficient and effective way (congestion mitigation and travel time), and providing multimodal opportunities for travel throughout the Tri-Cities region.
+Pertaining to regional priorities, more specific tasks and resulting products will continue to center around safety - reducing accident numbers and rates (safety audits), economic development - opening up land and areas for industrial and commercial growth, i.e. Meadowview area circular roadway study, moving traffic along major arterials in a more efficient and effective way (congestion mitigation and travel time) i.e. access management along Virginia U.S. 23, and providing multimodal opportunities for travel throughout the Tri-Cities region (coordinated transit system.
 Regional priorities are identified in the Metropolitan Area Long Range Transportation Plan.
 These priorities are followed and carried out within the planning process described in the Work Program; an example being research on crash rates (Task II) and the "Emphasis on Safety and Security".
+The MPO will also look beyond the borders of the Kingsport MPO Planning Area and, as part of a continued initiative, include a "regional" approach to the transportation system.
+Hopefully this will lead to the identification of improvement needs in the Upper East Tennessee and Southwest Virginia area.